How Many Grams Of Sugar Are In a Teaspoon?

 - 1 level teaspoon holds 4g of sugar

 - 1 heaped teaspoon holds 7.5g of sugar

 How to convert grams of sugar into teaspoons

-Grams divided by 4 = no. of teaspoons of sugar
+Grams ÷ 4 = no. level teaspoons of sugar

 Even with the UK/US discrepancy, it's minor enough to keep this conversion accurate unless you start working in kilos of the stuff - it's just important to be aware that outside the US, a teaspoon could be significantly different to the official version (if you used a non-standard 6ml teaspoon in the UK, it could overdo the sugar in your recipe by 20%).